StevenBlack/vocab/million-dollar-words.md

 ### cavil
 To nit-pick or make small-minded criticisms or objections.
 An old-fashioned teacher might cavil at the way his students dress; a scholar might cavil at the latest novel of a professor-turned-best-selling- author.
-Pronounced KAV-EL.

 ### celerity